rimmertzelle/hz-course-api/readme.md

 2. Install package.json with NPM

-3. Change your host and portsettings in app.js
+3. Create a variables.env file and adjust the settings to your situation
 ```
-//vagrant settings
-const hostname = '192.168.33.10';
+HOST = '192.168.33.10';
-const port = 3000;
+PORT = 3000;
 ```